Frog Amigurumi Crochet Pattern

 Try not changing to white for the eyes to make a more minimalistic look to your frog.
 You can also use a line in the eye instead of a safety eye to make a more realistic frog eye!

-For a Frog, add a mouth using a line of black thread between the eyes double knotted on the inside.
+Add a mouth using a line of black thread between the eyes, double knotted on the inside.

 In the following round we’ll be making the legs using bo (Bobble) stitches worked into stitches from the rounds above Rnd 6.
 See video at (40:18) for added details.